 Nelson Hospice regularly offers a drop-in group supporting bereaved adults who have lost someone through death at any time.
-It is currently being held on Monday evenings from 6:30 – 8:30 at the Kalein Centre, located at 402 W. Richards St. in Rosemont.
+It is currently being held on Thursday evenings from 6:30 – 8:30.
 Pre-Registration is required which can be done by calling us at 250-352-2337.
 The in-town location will be provided upon registration.

 Co-facilitated by trained Hospice volunteers, the group is a structured, safe and confidential environment for individuals to explore their grief, regardless of when the death occurred.
 You are not expected to participate in anything that makes you feel uncomfortable.